elokaagu/omahub-main/TAILORS_MIGRATION_README.md

 # Tailors Directory Migration Guide

-This guide explains how to migrate existing brands with "Tailoring" category to the new Tailors Directory.
+This guide explains how to migrate existing brands with "Tailored" category to the new Tailors Directory.

 ## Overview